vinceimbat/vinceimbat/content/tags/lilim.md

 ---
-title: "Lilim"
+title: Lilim
-description: "Lilim, which means shade or shadow, is a weekly newsletter that explores narratives and philosophical insights while walking in Laguna, Pangasinan, and elsewhere in the Philippines."
 ---
+*Lilim* is a Filipino word that means shade.
+It was a weekly newsletter that ran for three seasons during the pandemic.
+It began as a documentation of my early walks in Los Baños and evolved into a predecessor of The Long Walk.